-Your list of wireless network can get a tad huge if you have a lot of neighbors nearby.
-So seeing that this can get very annoying very quickly you will learn in this short tutorial how you can make your Windows 8 or Windows 10 device stop the search for the Wireless networks.
+Your list of wireless networks can get a tad huge if you have a lot of neighbors nearby.
+So, seeing that this can get very annoying very quickly, this short tutorial will show you how you can make your Windows 10, Windows 10 or Windows 7 device stop the search for Wi-Fi networks.

 You can very easily access the feature to configure your very own wireless network search and stop the searches for others in Windows 8 or Windows 10.
-You only have to follow very carefully the steps posted below and you can adjust this option at will.
+You only need to carefully follow the steps listed below and you can adjust this option as you wish.

 - Press the hold the “Windows” button and the “R” button.